cgwhouse/widen-bot/README.md

 ## Running the Bot

-1. If on a Linux host, ensure the `Server/plugins` directory has at least 322 permissions
+1. If on a Linux host, ensure the `Server/plugins` directory has sufficient permissions.

 2. From the root of the repository, execute: